-7. On 9 May 1989 the Commission decided to hold a hearing on the admissibility and merits of the application, to be joined with that of The Observer Ltd and Others and Guardian Newspapers Ltd and Others v.
-UK, Application No. 13585/88.
+6. On 9 May 1989 the Commission decided to hold a hearing on the admissibility and merits of the application, to be joined with that of Times Newspapers Ltd and Neil v.
+UK, Application No. 13166/87.
 The hearing was held on 5 October 1989 with the parties represented as above (paras.
 2 and 3).
 Following the hearing and deliberations, the Commission declared the two applications admissible and disjoined them.
-On 8 November 1989 the parties were sent the text of the Commission's decision on admissibility and they were invited to submit any further observations they might have on the merits of the case.
-The Government submitted observations on 8 January 1990 to which the applicants replied on 15 March 1990.
+On 8 November 1989 the parties were sent the text of the Commission's decision on admissibility and they were invited to submit further information and observations on the merits of the case.
+The applicants submitted the information requested on 15 December 1989.
+The Government submitted observations and information on 8 January 1990 to which the applicants replied on 21 February 1990.
 The Government submitted further observations on 2 July 1990.

-8. After declaring the case admissible, the Commission, acting in accordance with Article 28 para.
+7. After declaring the case admissible, the Commission, acting in accordance with Article 28 para.
 1 (b) of the Convention, also placed itself at the disposal of the parties with a view to securing a friendly settlement.
 In the light of the parties' reactions the Commission now finds that there is no basis on which such a settlement can be effected.